nicktobey/nicktobey.github.io/update-1.md

         return options
 ```

-Even though we don’t have any owned pieces in the Tic-Tac-Toe rules, it’s clear how an owned piece should behave.
+Even though we donÂ’t have any owned pieces in the Tic-Tac-Toe rules, itÂ’s clear how an owned piece should behave.
 It has an owner variable which is set during construction, and it has a getOptions method that returns every option on the piece that is a legal choice given the current game state.
-We do this by filtering the set of options via the option.condition and option.ownershipCondition methods (or of option.ownershipCondition is not set, checking that the current player matches the piece’s owner.)
+We do this by filtering the set of options via the option.condition and option.ownershipCondition methods (or of option.ownershipCondition is not set, checking that the current player matches the pieceÂ’s owner.)

-UnownedPiece is very similar, except it doesn’t have an ownership condition or an owner:
+UnownedPiece is very similar, except it doesnÂ’t have an ownership condition or an owner:

 ```
 class UnownedPiece extends Piece